The circuit becomes a bed of fallen leaves lying between the soil and my skin.

 diy midi controller diy midi controller

-moss is a DIY MIDI controller that I use in most of my electroacoustic improvisations.
+fallen leaves is a DIY MIDI controller that I use in most of my electroacoustic improvisations.
 It allows me to engage with sound through my entire body, from hands to feet.
-By reading the subtle pressure under my feet, it responds to small gestures, reflecting the quiet and humble nature of moss—a layer that coexists delicately with wood and stone.
+Pressure sensors beneath the leather turn the soft touch into code.
+Electronics become not just an interface for data mapping, but a layer of contact where the skin breathes with the ground.

 diy midi controller